 Your baby will need a swim diaper to prevent accidents in the pool.
 They don’t stop urine, but poop.

 Without going into details, these swim diapers work.
-I know by experience...!
+I know from experience…!

 The chlorine in the water can really make both your and your baby’s skin very dry.
 To prevent this, smear baby oil on your baby’s body before bathing.

-Doing this before the baby swim lessons is important.
+Putting on the oil before the baby swim lessons and not after is important.
 This way the oil will protect the delicate skin from the chlorine.
 After the swimming it is already too late.

 Remember – oily babies are slippery!
 Be careful!